 As a result of the Company's operations being cash flow negative since its inception, the Company has been required to dispose of investment portfolio assets to generate the cash needed to finance its operational costs.
-The CVA has removed from the Company's balance sheet creditors amounting to approximately £837,000.
-At the same time the Company raised new equity funding totalling £226,000; with further commitments of £500,000, conditional only on the lifting of the suspension in trading in the Company's shares.
+The CVA has removed from the Company's balance sheet creditors which as of 31 December 2021 amount to approximately £193,000.
+The company is expected to place shares on the London Stock Exchange and anticipate raising £3,000,000 of which £550,000 has been committed by the Board.
 On the strength of this the Board has adopted a going concern accounting basis for these financial statements.